-There is an inescapable human nature which means that we have no choice but to be organized hierarchically, or at least, we will be more happy if abide by these dictates of our nature.
+There is an inescapable human nature which means that we have no choice but to be organized hierarchically.
+We have evolved but we are no different from lobsters in our predilection for hierarchy and that is our fate as a species in spite of evidence to the contrary (which is all bogus).
+Our only choice is to find ways of ameliorating the worst effects (but JP seems to say little about that and in fact outright condemn people's efforts to do so).
 Women tend to be more agreeable by nature than men because they have to accommodate infants (1), while men are more competitive.
 Liberal philosophies that flout inescapable human nature and blame Western patriarchy for gender inequality are out to lunch and very dangerous - especially "post-modern Marxism" (PMM) which is actually a position of totalitarian Maoism in that proponents group people under banners of identity politics.
 (Well, Derrida, so much for difference!)
 Proponents of PMM are dangerous not only because they harbour insidious authoritarian and totalitarian tendencies but because their actions will cause a backlash among men and give rise to cultural manifestations of the dark side of masculinity.
 It's best that we stick to what nature intended for us in order to prevent or minimize this impending catastrophe.

 Nature and culture are of course inextricable.
 As Merlin Donald points out, no human would be able to achieve anything like human cognitive potential without being imbedded in culture, which is where both the ancestry of our ideas and abilities, and the seeds of our potential, repose.
 Human cognition evolves with culture, and cultural evolution since prehistoric times is largely driven by technological advancements, especially in communicating through stories, writing, and other modes of external memory storage.